metadoc/metadoc-md/README.md

 </div>
 ```

 As shown above, metadoc-md identifies mermaid code and generates an HTML container for it with an automatic ID.
 However; it does not generate the SVG graphic.
-Mermaid provides a browser [browser library](https://www.jsdelivr.com/package/npm/mermaid) for this, which can parse the HTML and replace it with an SVG graphic.
+Mermaid provides a [browser library](https://www.jsdelivr.com/package/npm/mermaid) for this, which can parse the HTML and replace it with an SVG graphic.
 See the [usage instructions](https://mermaidjs.github.io/mermaidAPI.html)) for detail.

 ### Recognized Mermaid Types